tomerIQ713/Python-C-Compiler/README.md

 ```

 ## Output
-After running the compiler, results and logs will be written to:
+After running the compiler, logs will be written to:
 `compilation_logs.txt`.

-**AND** also be saved in the file `output.c`.
+**AND** the translation result will be saved `output.c` file.